-The Office of Graduate and Professional Education is committed to facilitating funding and fellowships for the graduate student body.
+The Graduate College is committed to facilitating funding and fellowships for the graduate student body.
 These opportunities, available through university lines, as well as through external foundations and institutions, provide students with vital sources of support in their master’s and doctoral programs.
 Moreover, fellowships and awards further professional development by funding conference presentations, while expanding horizons through national and international research and travel.
 In recent years, our graduate students have been awarded a number of nationally and internationally prestigious fellowships.
-The Office of Graduate and Professional Education works to support and heighten the visibility of our graduate students’ world-class research and scholarship.
+The Graduate College works to support and heighten the visibility of our graduate students’ world-class research and scholarship.

 Fellowships and Scholarships